RaphaelCouronne/Benchmark_RF-LR_OpenML/README.md

 #### 5. Connect to your Rstudio instance
-1. Check the IP of your computer which should be something like 192.168.0.12
+1. Check the IP of your computer which should look like 192.168.0.12
 2. In your browser enter http://myContainerIP:8787 and sign in with id=rstudio and password=rstudio

-#### 6. After use, clode Docker
+#### 6. After use, close Docker
 Close the container.
 In the command line use ctrl+c to close the container.
 Check that no container are running with the command :
 	> docker ps